 Our charity has been helping people in Dorset since 1918.

-Dorset Blind Association has existed for almost a century, always with the same goal: supporting blind and partially sighted people in Dorset.
+Dorset Blind Association has existed for a century, always with the same goal: supporting blind and partially sighted people in Dorset.

 “I have been involved with Dorset Blind Association for many years and will continue to support their work improving lives for local people with visual impairment” – Judith